Summer Civic Career Program

 Throughout the two-week program, students will keep a journal and share entries in group discussions with their fellow students.
 Participants will be asked for meaningful feedback on their experience in an effort to continuously improve the program.
 At the conclusion of the two-week program, participants will submit their journal and a short essay (no longer than 500 words) describing what they have learned and how it will benefit their future.

 Upon successful completion of the program, REEF will award each student a $500 scholarship.
-The scholarships will be presented to students at the Rocklin City Council Meeting in September.
+Student recognition will be held at the Rocklin City Council Meeting on August 27, 2024 and scholarships will be funded at the end of the 24/25 school year.